 - 1 cup yogurt

-- The first thing to do when making blueberry overnight oats is to prepare the overnight oats.
-To do this simply mix the rolled oats with the chia seeds, add the milk and honey ( or alternative sweetener) and stir well.
-Set aside to soak for at least 10 min ( if you just can’t wait or are wanting a quick treat) or, for best results, keep in the fridge overnight.
+- Prepare the overnight oats by mixing the rolled oats with the chia seeds.
+Then add the milk and honey (or alternative sweetener) and stir well.
+Set aside to soak for at least 10 min (if you just can't wait or are wanting a quick treat) or, for best results, keep in the fridge overnight.
 This will help the oats thicken and have the perfect texture.

-- To prepare the Blueberry yogurt topping, mash a handful of blueberries and mix them well with the yogurt.
+- Prepare the Blueberry yogurt topping by mashing a handful of blueberries and mixing them well with the yogurt.
 You can also do that in a blender/food processor.

-- To stick the flowers on the side of the jar, use a little honey on the jar – it will act as glue.
+- Stick the flowers on the side of the jar by using a little honey on the jar - it will act as glue.